 "And after the flood we are told that the curse that had been pronounced upon Cain was continued through Ham's wife, as he had married a wife of that seed.
 And why did it pass through the flood? because it was necessary that the devil should have a representation upon the earth as well as God;..."
 Journal of Discourses, Vol. 22, page 304

 "...the one-wife system not only degenerates the human family, both physically and intellectually, but it is entirely incompatible with philosophical notions of immortality; it is a lure to temptation, and has always proved a curse to a people."

 During General Conference in April, 1898, he made this startling prophecy:

-"Many sitting in the congregation today will stand in the flesh when the Lord Jesus Christ visits the Zion of God here in the mountains of Israel."
-(Conference Reports, April 1998, p.57).
+"I will say here that I shall not live to see it, you may not live to see it; but these thousands of Latter-day Saint children that belong to the Sabbath schools, I believe many of them will stand in the flesh when the Lord Jesus Christ visits Zion of God here in the mountains of Israel."
+(Conference Reports, April 1898, p.57).

 Of course everyone that was in that congregation in 1898 has since perished w/o seeing Christ appear in the flesh to Israel.

 President Woodruff made another interesting statement in 1888; at the dedication of the Manti Temple.
 He said: